zerotohero-dev/o2js.com/server/blog/markdown/make-your-server-ironman-secure-in-less-than-five-minutes.md

 We've setup our firewall, and we are not done yet; because when we reboot our server, all of those rules will be erased.
-To solve this problem, first create a backup of the rules.
+To solve this problem, first create a backup of the rules:

     [root@myserver:~]# iptables-save > /root/rules.backup